-The Deposit insurance in conjunction with the prudential regulation, liquidity support and effective supervision represents an important component of financial stability and safety and protects depositors from incurring losses (within the set limit) in the event of the commencement of liquidation, insolvency or bankruptcy proceedings in any of the commercial banks (according to the Law of Georgia on Activities of Commercial Bank).
+The Deposit insurance in conjunction with the prudential regulation, liquidity support and effective supervision represents an important component of financial stability and safety and protects depositors from incurring losses (within the set limit) in the event of the commencement of liquidation proceedings in any of the commercial banks (according to the Law of Georgia on Activities of Commercial Bank).
 The purpose of implementing this system in Georgia is to support the stability of financial system in the country, encourage savings, facilitate economic development and mitigate internal and external shocks through increasing public confidence in commercial banks.

 The introduction of the System does not imply additional costs for the depositors.